loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 Don’t start the Django app just yet, as we still need to add a database.

 > Note: static files and user-uploaded media files need to be handled a bit differently than you might be used to, if you’re coming from a bare-bones deployment strategy, like I was.
-This will be addressed in a separate article, but the TL;DR is to use [WhiteNoise](https://whitenoise.readthedocs.io/en/latest/) for the static files.
-Media files are more complex.
-Stay tuned!
+This is addressed in a [separate article](/articles/2025/coolify-django-static-media/).

 ## Step 4: Set up the database